 What happens to my GPA when I transfer?

 The grades in all courses accepted for transfer credit are entered as “Pass” on the student’s record and will not be included in the calculation of the student’s GPA.

 Transfer students receive GPA and class rank after they have completed one full year of study at the School.

-Is it possible to enroll as a new or transfer student during the second semester?
+Is it possible to enroll as a new or transfer student in the spring?